-As Australia begins to ease state travel restrictions, it’s time to pencil in those holiday plans again and devote the rest of 2020 to exploring the natural wonders in our own backyard.
-Here, we’re shining a spotlight on some of the beautiful, and often underrated, local gems to visit in Western Australia after the state relaxed their travel restrictions on 18 May.
+It’s time to pencil in those holiday plans and devote 2021 to exploring the natural wonders in our own backyard.
+Here, we’re shining a spotlight on some of the beautiful, and often underrated, local gems to visit in Western Australia.

 Mid-West, Gascoyne and Pilbara regions